-- 4.11.1 All existing licence holders will be required to attend safeguarding training sessions run by the Licensing Authority by 31 December 2018, and all new licence holders will be required to complete safeguarding training within the first six months of holding a licence, or provide proof that safeguarding training has been undertaken in the past twelve months with a provider appearing on the Council's approved list.
-Failure to comply with these requirements will be grounds for the suspension of the licence until such time as the licence holder completes the training. - 4.11.2 The Council reserves the right to send licence holders on refresher training, should they consider it necessary.
+- 4.11.1 All new licence holders will be required to complete the Council's safeguarding and customer awareness training within the first six months of holding a licence, or provide proof that equivalent safeguarding training has been undertaken in the past twelve months with another provider.
+Failure to comply with these requirements will be grounds for the suspension of the licence until such time as the licence holder completes the required training. - 4.11.2 The Council reserves the right to send licence holders on refresher training, should they consider it necessary.